slgordon-she/GAM305BlueTeamRepo/README.md

 • Verify difficulty for gameplay is as expected

+•Player respawns to player start point

 Movements: (Pass)

 • The movements will be tested based on how fast they respond this includes making sure they respond to the keyboard, when jumping making sure the player lands in the game, and check for glitching

 •Testing for keyboard responses such as w to move foward, s to move backwards, a/d to move sides.
-The mouse controles the player camera view and the space bar is forjumping
+The mouse controles the player camera view

+•The mouse for camera control, checking for any glitches

 Item Pick up and drop: (Pass/Fail)